Last Updated on July 2, 2021 by Grow with Bovees

 If you’re unsure of your clay soil’s pH level, use a simple soil tester.

 The best time to seed perennial rye grass is in the early fall.
 Its fast-germinating property creates a fine-blade lawn come winter in preparation for the summer heat.
+Perennial rye grass is also a good stabilizer and can help to stabilize soil on a sloping site.

 How Do You Prepare Clay Soil for Grass?